Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/lifecycle/lifecycle-event-reference.md

 {% endhint %}

 {% hint style="info" %}
-In Android, there is a two (2) second timeout between consecutive `lifecycleStart` and `lifecyclePause` events to prevent dispatching of events due to switching between Android Activities.
+In Android, there is a 500 millisecond timeout between consecutive `lifecycleStart` and `lifecyclePause` events to prevent dispatching of events due to switching between Android Activities.
 {% endhint %}

 #### Event details